-MEDiC is a student-run program of the University of Wisconsin School of Medicine and Public Health that offers a variety of free health services at eight Madison-area clinics.
-The program provides a rare opportunity for students to work interprofessionally with peers from other health professional education programs, integrating medical, pharmacy and nursing students, as well as students from the Doctor of Physical Therapy and the Physician Assistant programs.
+MEDiC is a student-run program of the University of Wisconsin School of Medicine and Public Health.
+Health professions students and volunteer clinicians offer free health care to underserved populations at six clinics.
+The program provides a unique opportunity for students to work interprofessionally with peers from other health professions education programs, integrating medical, pharmacy, nursing, physical therapy, and physician assistant students.

 Through MEDiC, student volunteers put their knowledge and skills into practice, faculty engage in a unique and rewarding teaching experience, and individuals without access to health care receive free services.